-You'll be driven by higher-level brand ideals and those ideals will be motivated by your desire to use business as a means of serving the purposes of God.
+You'll be driven by higher-level brand ideals and those ideals will be motivated by your desire to use business as a means of fulfilling its original purpose - to uplift life.

 Which means you'll have a competitive advantage over leaders who only view business as a way to make money.

 Studies show businesses that have great brand ideals - meaning those that have a shared goal of improving people's lives - have a competitive advantage.
 They outperform their competition.
 (1)

 In the book "Grow: How Ideals Power Growth and Profit at the World's Greatest Companies," author Jerry Stengal, former global marketing officer of Procter & Gamble defines "ideals" as:

 1. The key to unlock the code for 21st century business success.

 2. The only sustainable way to recruit, unite, and motivate all the people a business touches, from employees to customers.

 3. The most powerful lever a business leader can use to achieve competitive advantage.

 4. A business's essential reason for being, the higher-order benefit it brings to the world.

 5. The factor connecting the core beliefs of the people inside a business with fundamental human values of the people they serve.